 Incarceration is the state of being confined in prison or imprisonment.

 Mass incarceration in the United States has led to several issues, including overcrowded prisons, which increase health risks and decreased psychological well-being.
-Additionally, the increasing number of prisoners is putting a major strain on state budgets.
+Additionally, the increasing number of prisoners is putting a significant strain on state budgets.
 Prisons must control and administer all aspects of life for inmates, which lengthy and costly list of necessities.
-Prison costs include adequate security, food, recreational and education opportunities, infrastructure maintenance, utility costs for the facilities, and providing healthcare for the prisoners.
+Prison costs include adequate security, food, recreational and education opportunities, infrastructure maintenance, utility costs for the facilities, and healthcare for the prisoners.
 State prison spending varies greatly and can be as high as $69,355 per inmate (the average cost of an inmate in New York).

 The ten countries with the highest incarceration rates are: